-30. That prior to the commencement of work on site written details of a factoring scheme for the future maintenance of Kersewell Avenue, including associated verge, passing places and traffic calming shall be submitted and this scheme shall include a maintenance management schedule, all for the approval of the Council as Roads and Planning Authority.
-The burden of this factoring scheme shall be placed on the title of each of the dwellings hereby approved.
+30. That prior to the commencement of work on site written details of a scheme for the future maintenance of Kersewell Avenue, including associated verge, passing places and traffic calming shall be submitted for the written approval of the Planning Authority.
+The submitted scheme shall include a maintenance and management schedule and shall be implemented prior to the occupation of any dwelling within the development.
+Thereafter Kersewell Avenue shall be maintained in accordance with the approved details at all times.